JonMontgo/bandcamp_extract/README.md

 tag.year          # year or data as string
 ```

-It is important ot note that any pictures in the zip are not moved to the
+It is important to note that any files that are not music in the zip are not moved to the
-destination folder
+destination folder.